-If you’ve paid attention to the news lately, you’ve noticed bitcoin all over the place.
-The cryptocurrency has become a hot topic as it’s increased in both popularity and value.
-Rapper 50 Cent recently revealed he accidentally made millions of dollars by taking it as payment for a record only to watch it skyrocket in price.
+If you’ve paid attention to the news lately, you’ve noticed Bitcoin all over the place.
+Cryptocurrency has become a hot topic as it’s increased in both popularity and value.
 It’s also become a frequent point of contention in divorce.

-At a basic level, bitcoin is an asset in divorce, an asset with a specific value.
-When it comes to the division of property, the courts treat as such.
+At a basic level, Bitcoin, as well as any other cryptocurrency, is an asset in a divorce, an asset with a specific value.
+When it comes to the division of property, the courts treat digital currency as such.

 Related Reading: Moore Marsden, Shared Homes, and Divorce